nmsjayden/KVS/README.md

-I made this fir myself really but anyone can use it.
+I made this for myself really but anyone can use it.

 WARNING!!
 THIS IS EXPERIMENTAL AND BUGS ARE 100% EXPECTED!!